Table of Contents

 Seasonal Nature Play

-18) Build an igloo – here are some tips to get started building your snow shelter.
+At Home: Here are some tips to get started building your snow shelter.

 19) Construct a snow fort

 Here are just a handful of local parks offer inexpensive snowshoe rentals:

 - Theodore Wirth Park (Minneapolis)